 Ms. Nguyen Thi Nhu Y, a teacher at Tuong Lai Special School, Ngo Quyen Street, District 5, Ho Chi Minh City, told about a recent student.
 When she was brought to see her, the child was 3 and a half years old, could not speak, often ran around, could not recognize colors or shapes, and when the teacher gave her toys, she would suck them or throw them away.
 The child's mother did not accept her child's difficulties, saying "my child is normal" and did not take her child to see a doctor.

 "After much encouragement, the child's mother finally took her child for testing and evaluation.
 The child was diagnosed with autism spectrum disorder.
 Although the child is 3 and a half years old, his intelligence is only like that of a 12-month-old baby.
-Since knowing the results, the child's mother has been worried and called me every day to ask if she could help the child, if she could be taught to be like normal children, if she could go to first grade, learn letters, learn math...", Ms. Nhu Y shared.
+Since knowing the results, the child's mother has been worried and called me every day to ask if she could help the child, if she could teach the child to be like normal children, if he could go to first grade, learn letters, learn math...", Ms. Nhu Y shared.

-Children are guided to familiarize themselves with colors.
+Children are guided to get acquainted with colors.

-DO YOU THINK AUTISM CAN BE CURE WITH MEDICINE, ACUPUNCTURE…?
+DO YOU THINK THAT CURE AUTISM WITH MEDICINE, ACUPUNCTURE… WILL CURE IT?

 Mr. Doyle Mueller is a teacher from Germany with over 25 years of experience working with children with learning disabilities around the world, including Germany, UK, Australia, New Zealand and Vietnam.
 He is currently the director and founder of the SENBOX teaching system and the special education center of the same name in District 7, Ho Chi Minh City.